 If you’ve never had the pleasure of munching on a funnel cake, let me explain what it tastes like.
-It’s like someone took donuts and pulled them apart into slivers of deliciousness and then dusted them with powdered sugar and a dash of cinnamon.
+It’s like someone took donuts and pulled them apart into slivers of deliciousness, and then dusted them with powdered sugar and a dash of cinnamon.

-To make these just combine the ingredients, mixing well.
+To make these, just combine the ingredients, mixing well.
 Heat oil to 350F and pour the batter in thin streams into the oil, allowing the funnel cake batter to overlap here and there.
-These are originally called funnel cakes because people often use a funnel to pour the batter through to create the stringy puffs of batter.
+These are originally called funnel cakes because people often use a funnel to pour the batter through to create stringy puffs of batter.

 The following recipe is meant to be prepared ahead of time and placed in the pantry until needed or given as a gift.

-1 c. all-purpose flour
+1 cup all-purpose flour

 1 tsp. baking powder